last-26/last-26/README.md

 I enjoy building AI-powered applications using Python, Flask, and modern JavaScript frameworks.
 I am also experienced in developing both desktop and web applications with C#.
 My current focus is on Natural Language Processing and machine learning model deployment.

+### 🔐 Cyber Security Journey
+I am currently diving into cyber security and plan to advance my knowledge and skills in this field after graduation.
+I'm passionate about building secure applications and understanding the evolving landscape of digital threats and defenses.
 ---

 ### 🚀 Skills & Technologies